ARway Corp to Present Thursday - GuruFocus.com

 Nextech AR Solutions

-On October 26, 2022, ARway Corp. was spun-out from its parent Company, Nextech AR Solutions (OTCQB:NEXCF)(CSE:NTAR)(FSE:EP2).
+On October 26, 2022, ARway Corp. was spun-out from its parent Company, Nextech AR Solutions ( NEXCF) (CSE: NTAR) (FSE: N29).
 Nextech AR retained a control ownership in ARway Corp. with 13 million shares, or a 50% stake.
-Nextech AR Solutions is a Metaverse Company and leading provider of augmented reality ("AR") experience technologies and 3D model services.
-Nextech's AI-powered 3D modeling platform, "ARItize3D" has contracts with; AMZN, KSS, CB2, Genuine Parts & many others.
+Nextech AR Solutions is a Metaverse Company and leading provider of augmented reality (“AR”) experience technologies and 3D model services.
+Nextech’s AI-powered 3D modeling platform, “ARItize3D” has contracts with; AMZN, KSS, CB2, Genuine Parts & many others.
 To learn more about Nextech AR, visit www.nextechar.com

 For further information, please contact: